lfunderburk/soZCqCfU4mL5ppCX/README.md

 ## Results

-Removing 'month','day','contact' as attributed from the training data with the above pipeline yielded
+Removing `month`,`day`,`contact` as attributed from the training data with the above pipeline yielded

 ```
 5-fold Cross-validation Accuracy: 0.9236249999999998